 Protagonists of Culture, Customs, and Tradition

-They sought a Temporary Restraining Order and an Injunction against our membership organization for using the term "Kentucky Colonels" because they claimed it for their own exclusive commercial use and control in the marketing of consumer products such as cigars, t-shirts, candy, barbecue sauce and now for association events and fundraising.
+The HOKC sought an Injunction and gained a Temporary Restraining Order against our membership organization for using the term "Kentucky Colonels," because they claimed it for their own exclusive commercial use and control in the marketing of consumer products such as cigars, t-shirts, candy, barbecue sauce through a for-profit third-party and now for association events and fundraising.

 News About the Case

-The Temporary Restraining Order was extended to March 24th and is being extended again until April 7th.
+The Temporary Restraining Order was extended to March 24th and was extended again until April 7th.
 Meanwhile we have taken steps to no longer request donations or pursue the development of a paid membership program using the term "Kentucky Colonels".

 Complying with the Court